ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

 - This script can be used to make netCDF files, that conform to the NCAS-GENERAL Data Standard, for soil and radiation data products.
 Quality control is carried out during this step, and quality control variables are included in the netCDF file.
 - Further details of the values used for quality control by these scripts can be found at: `qc`_
+- The quality control level used to calculate valid min/max values is the value set in the config file under ``qc_flag_level``.
 - Information on how the netCDF file should be built can be found at https://sites.google.com/ncas.ac.uk/ncasobservations/home/data-project/ncas-data-standards/ncas-amof/.
 Example files can also be found here.
 - For this to work, ensure settings in the config file are filled in correctly, e.g. column names, input files, input date format
 - Some of the quality control settings can be adjusted in the config file. e.g. the max/min temperature expected for Soil Temperature and the lower and upper bounds for the cleaning time of the radiation sensors.
 It would be sensible to discuss these settings with the instrument scientist.